FPT Corporation

-FPT, officially the FPT Corporation (Công ty Cổ phần FPT; "FPT" stands for Financing and Promoting Technology), is the largest information technology service company in Vietnam with its core business focusing on consulting, providing and deploying technology and telecommunications services and solutions.
-Moreover, as an educational brand with international impact, FPT has fully expanded its educational levels to provide the labor market with high quality human resources.
+FPT, officially the FPT Corporation (Công ty Cổ phần FPT; "FPT" stands for Financing and Promoting Technology), is the largest information technology service company in Vietnam with operations spanning three fundamental sectors: Technology, Telecommunications and Education.

 History

-On September 13, 1988, the director of the National Institute of Technology Research signed a decision to establish The Food Processing Technology Company (FPT's original name), operating in the fields of drying technology, information technology and automation technology.

-On October 27, 1990, the company was renamed The Corporation for Financing and Promoting Technology (FPT for short), specializing in information technology.

-In 1998, FPT became one of the four leading Internet service providers in Vietnam to create a breakthrough in this field.

-FPT has been put into operation under the model of a joint stock company since 2002.

-On September 8, 2006, the FPT University was founded under FPT, becoming the first licensed cooperate university.
-Key people of the university were Dr. Le Truong Tung - the first dean and Associate Professor Truong Gia Binh - the chairman of the board.
+On September 13, 1988, FPT was officially founded under the name Food Processing Technology.
+On October 27, 1990, the company changed its name to The Corporation for Technology Development and Investment (abbreviated as FPT), operating mainly in the field of information technology.
+In 1998, FPT was one of the first four Internet service providers (ISPs) in Vietnam.
+Since 2002, FPT has operated as a joint-stock company.

-On October 24, 2006, FPT announced its decision to issue additional shares to two strategic investors, Texas Pacific Group (TPG) and Intel Capital.
-FPT received an investment of $36.5 million through TPG Ventures and Intel Capital.

-On November 18, 2006, Microsoft and FPT signed a strategic alliance agreement.
+On September 8, 2006, FPT University was established under the corporation, becoming the first corporate university in Vietnam to be licensed.
+Also in 2006, on October 24, FPT issued additional shares to two strategic investors, Texas Pacific Group (TPG) and Intel Capital, receiving an investment of 36.5 million USD.
+On November 18, 2006, FPT and Microsoft signed a strategic alliance agreement.
 On December 13, 2006, FPT stock was listed on the Ho Chi Minh City Stock Exchange (HOSE).

 On December 19, 2008, FPT Corporation was approved to change its name from "The Corporation for Financing and Promoting Technology" to "FPT Corporation".
 On December 24, 2008, FPT Corporation announced a decision to appoint Mr. Nguyen Thanh Nam as the CEO of FPT Group, replacing Mr. Truong Gia Binh.
-Mr. Nguyen Thanh Nam is a founding member of FPT Corporation, Chairman of FPT Software (FSOFT).
+Mr. Nguyen Thanh Nam is a founding member of FPT Corporation and chairman of FPT Software (FSOFT).